 Even though The Da Vinci Code is Dan Brown’s second novel, it was the first I read.
 I was only a teenager, but it had me mesmerized.
 Along with Professor Langdon, you travel all over Paris and London.
 Visit the most famous museums and churches in the hunt for the secret behind the Holy Grail.

 I needed to see all the famous paintings written about, maybe I could find the secrets myself?
 Wanna get your own copy, and solve the riddles for yourself?
 Click here!
 The page-turner left me wanting more, and luckily, there is.

 Craving more to read?
 Try Angels and Demons by Dan Brown

 His first novel, Angels and Demons (2000), takes you to Italy and the Vatican state.
 A new pope is about to be selected, and this does not run as smoothly as wanted..
-Combining the modern world, with the ancient rituals of the Chatolic church.
-The novel is filled with mysteries surrounding architecture, sympology, art, the Illuminati and ancient history which will leave you wanting to learn more about everything.
+Combining the modern world, with the ancient rituals of the Catholic church.
+The novel is filled with mysteries surrounding architecture, symbology, art, Illuminati and ancient history which will leave you wanting to learn more about everything.
 Do you prefer to watch mysteries on TV instead?
 I recommend this show!